-The emergency contact number on the Residence Life Personal Data Form is the number the College will use to contact the appropriate person noted on the form.
+Regarding students who reside on campus, the emergency contact number on the Residence Life Personal Data Form is the number the College will use to contact the appropriate person.
 Students are encouraged to make certain that number is current.

 The College has three means of emergency notification in the event of an incident that endangers the health and safety of members of the College community.

 RAVE is an automated system which students, faculty or staff can register for at orientation or at any other time by following the steps below.
 Multiple means of contact including cell phone, test message, e mail or other phone are available.
 This system will only be utilized in case of emergency, College closing or for a test each semester.

 All members of the Vermont Tech Community should update their emergency notification information online every semester.
 This provides a means to send important information quickly via text or voice.
 Users can enter 2 email and 3 phone addresses.

 - To manage your account, please visit https://www.getrave.com/login/vtc